plece0/Chimera1n/README.md

 ## Background
-Since the chimera1n bootstrap has been completely replaced with o-ra1n.
-I thought I might as well reupload it. (simply reverting the o-ra1n github repo doesn't give chimera1n)
+This contains a copy of the chimera1n jailbreak, which is basically just the Chimera Bootstrap on checkra1n.
+I'd recommend just using Odysseyra1n as it is compatible with more recent versions of Sileo.

 ## Installation
-Jailbreak an iOS 12 -> 13 device with checkra1n, don't open the loader app and connect to your pc.
+Jailbreak an iOS 12 -> 13 device with checkra1n (make sure it is beta 0.10.2 or earlier!), don't open the loader app and leave your device connected to your PC.
-(The Bootstrap itself supports iOS 11 -> 13, but checkra1n doesn't support iOS 11)
+(The Bootstrap itself supports iOS 11 -> 13)

 - Download the deployment script
 - Run the deployment script with "sudo bash"